ihl7/BMeeter/README.md

 > download pyinstaller `pip install pyinstaller`

 > and write this command `pyinstaller --onefile --noconsole BMeeter.py`

-> MAKE SURE THAT PYMEM IS INSTALLED `pip install pymem`
+> MAKE SURE PYMEM IS INSTALLED `pip install pymem`

 ## Auto Bypass
 > You Can Auto Bypass The DonationWare By Putting `BMeeter.exe` In The StartUp